Sintfoap/git_docs/outline.typ

 == Definition
-Branches are a functionality in version control systems that allow two independant paths of development.
+Branches are a functionality in version control systems that allow two independent paths of development.
 If this operation did not exist, then if two programmers were working on the same project at the same time, one programmer might push a change to a file that he changed, say example.txt.
 Then when the other programmer who modified the same file in a different way attempted to push